GSP

 Use a white background.
 The screen just appears to flash quickly, and then repaint.

-Use a black background (in effect, turning off all of the electron guns to the tube).
+Use a black background.
 This can be somewhat disorienting as everything goes black for a moment.

 Use a solid background of the specified color.
 Try green.